JosiahBegley720/hlp23-team8/README-FEATURES-TEAM8.md

 ## SmartRendering - Hannah Shewan
 * All gates viewed in IEEE form
 * User can input up to 4 bits for all logic gates, except NOT.
 Port repositioning partially works.

+## SmartAutoroute - Rahimi Ridzal
+* feature - Implement solution for route round symbol problem
+* feature - Implement solution for hugging parallel segments from the same output port
+			Limitation: - there exists no solution result in the algorithm used thus it is limited to 5 attempts
+						- segment will be default after 5 attempts without best solution
+						- to avoid infinite loop problem
+* feature - Implement best path for long signals.
+If clean segment (segment with no intersection with Bounding Boxes) is not possible, the closest possible solution is returned
+			Limitation: - limit is introduced to stop the function finding for optimal solution for cases where there is no solution